kkhalis/kkhalis/README.md

 ### Hello.
 I'm Khalis. 🙋‍♂️

-I dabble mostly on python for data analytics and development for back-end stuff, and angular for front-end frameworks.
+I dabble mostly on python for data analytics.
+A bit of development on web using Angular and Python too.

 Still picking up other libraries and frameworks as I go along, so I'm always open to learning new stuff.